Click on one of the links in the list to immediately go to that section.Welcome

 Chronic Care Management & Medicare WellnessWe provide Chronic Care Management and Medicare Wellness visits to keep you healthy, minimize costs and provide more efficient care.
 You may contact the Care Coordinator at 618-357-8820 to learn if these programs are right for you.

 24-Hour Nurse LineHealth concerns don't always follow a 9-to-5 schedule.
-Fortunately, our 24/7 Nurseline does.
+Fortunately, our 24/7 Nurseline is here for you.
 You can call 24 hours a day, seven days a week to get answers to medical questions about minor accidents like cuts or burns, a sick child, headaches, fever, asthma, back pain and other chronic conditions.
+You may call 618-357-2131 and speak to a nurse.
+During normal business hours, simply ask to speak to a nurse.
+If the clinic is closed, dial the clinic at 618-357-2131 and press '8' when prompted.
+You will be transferred to the Charge Nurse at Pinckneyville Community Hospital.

 What is Patient Centered Medical HomePatient Centered Medical Home (PCMH) coordinates your medical care as a healthcare team-putting the focus of your healthcare on you, where it belongs!
 Comprehensive Care!
 YOU are at the center of your healthcare.